SpellboundCoder/PrivatePassSafe/README.md

 - **Security**: Robust encryption and secure authentication mechanisms ensure user data remains safe.
 - **Usability**: User-friendly interface and features like categorization and search make managing passwords easy.
+- **Multi-platform**: Flet allows to create an APP from your Python code for IOS, Android, Linux or Windows platform.

 ### Conclusion